 A303 Topics in Afro-American Studies (1-3 cr.)
-Study of selected topics or issues in Afro-American studies occasionally, but not always, coordinated with symposia and/or conferences sponsored by the IUPUI Afro-American Studies Program.
+Study of selected topics or issues in Afro-American studies occasionally, but not always, coordinated with symposia and/or conferences sponsored by the Afro-American Studies Program.

 A352 Afro-American Art II: Afro-American Artists (3 cr.)
-A survey of the artistic traditions of the African in the New World, from the period of slavery in North and South America through contemporary Afro-American and expatriate black American artists.
+A survey of the artistic traditions of the Africans in the New World, from the period of slavery in North and South America through contemporary and expatriate African American artists.

-A495 Individual Readings in Afro-American Studies (1-3 cr.)
+A495 Individual Readings in Afro-American Studies (I-3 cr.)
 By arrangement with instructor.
 Investigation of topics of special interest to students that are not covered in the regular program curriculum or that students wish to pursue in greater detail.
 May be repeated once for credit.